swimlane/swimlane-python/docs/examples/client.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, client will check that the major versions of server and client match, and raise :class:`swimlane.exceptions.InvalidServerVersion` if they do not.
+By default, client will check that the major versions of server and client match, and raise ``swimlane.exceptions.InvalidServerVersion` if they do not.

 This may require an additional request that may not otherwise be required to retrieve the server version, and and be disabled by setting `verify_server_version=False`.